drydotai/drydotai-mcp-server/README.md

 <img width="611" alt="Screenshot 2025-04-11 at 12 15 17 PM" src="https://github.com/user-attachments/assets/462d5e88-97f0-4f87-8e64-1e75c07bb8a8" />

-2. You user has a unique **MCP Token** located on your profile.
-You can copy your claude desktop config from here.
+2. Your account has a unique **MCP Token** located on your profile and in the + Claude button that appears at the root folder of any smartspace you are the admin of.
+You can copy your Claude desktop config from either of these locations.

 <img width="767" height="185" alt="image" src="https://github.com/user-attachments/assets/9770c54c-a72d-4577-83bf-6abb28c2f68a" />